OnePlus 12R vs Samsung Galaxy A25 5G

 Which one is better?

-Grab the Galaxy A25 5G if you want to save money and still enjoy a solid display and decent performance.
+Grab the Samsung Galaxy A25 5G if you want to save money while still enjoying an impressive display and decent performance.

 Who should buy each?